looqbox/looqbox-frontend-challenge/README.md

 ## Project Structure

-- `src/components`: Contains reusable React components like `PokemonCard`, `PokemonDetails`, etc.
+- `src/components`: Contains reusable React components like `PokemonCard`, `PokemonDetails`, `AppNavigator`, and `Footer`.
-- `src/pages`: Holds the main pages of the application such as the homepage and the Pokémon details page.
+- `src/containers`: Contains main pages of the application, such as `Pokedex` and `PokemonDetails`.
-- `src/services`: Axios services for fetching Pokémon data from the PokeAPI.
+- `src/config`: Configuration files for API URLs.
-- `src/App.tsx`: Main application file with route configuration.
+- `src/App.js`: Main application file with route configuration.
+- `src/index.js`: Entry point for the React application.
+- `src/index.css`: Global styles for the application.

 ## Bonus Features Implemented

 - **Error Handling**: Shows a loading spinner while fetching data and displays an error message if something goes wrong.
 - **Styled Components**: The UI is styled using Material-UI's `sx` prop for styling flexibility.
+- **Pagination**: Implemented pagination in the `Pokedex` component to manage the display of Pokémon.

 ## Future Improvements

-- **Pagination**: Implement pagination to limit the number of Pokémon displayed on the homepage.
+- **Enhanced Search**: Improve search functionality with advanced filtering options.
 - **Unit Testing**: Add unit tests using Jest or React Testing Library.
 - **Charts**: Visualize Pokémon stats using charts for better user experience.
+- **Performance Optimization**: Optimize the performance of the application for faster loading times.

 ## License